xbnstudios/furcast-tg-bot/README.md

 Runs as a free Google Cloud Function, as long as the bot isn't an admin in a busy group, which would cause the webhook to be called for every message or action and quickly exceed the quota.
+Some functions will not work as intended!

 ## Commands
 ```